 You should seek professional help when your child’s emotional regulation struggles persist beyond typical developmental milestones or if playtime consistently triggers intense tears or frustration.
 Ironically, it’s often the times you think everything’s fine that underlying issues reveal themselves.
 If your child’s reactions seem disproportionate or hinder their social growth, consulting a specialist can provide guidance, ensuring they develop healthy emotional skills and enjoy playtime without distress.

-Open The Joy Calming Crafts Kit for Kids - Mindfulness Art Activities, DIY Stress Relief Projects, and Sensory Play for Emotional Wellness - Ages 4 and Up
+Open The Joy Calming Crafts Kit – Kids Mindfulness & Stress Relief

-Open The Joy Calming Crafts Kit for Kids – Mindfulness Art Activities, DIY Stress Relief Projects, and Sensory Play for Emotional Wellness – Ages 4 and Up
+Open The Joy Calming Crafts Kit – Kids Mindfulness & Stress Relief

 COMPLETE CALMING CRAFTS KIT: Includes an instruction booklet, anger iceberg poster, iceberg sticker sheet, 4 paper people, 12…